raspy135/Qun-mk2/README.md

 Tutorial video (https://www.youtube.com/watch?v=iD4WpX3tHUE)

-The looper is designed to work with sequencer.
+The looper is designed to work with the sequencer.
 The looper always tries to sync with sequencer play.
-Looper won't start playing when sequencer is not running.
-Use blank sequencer pattern when you don't want to make sound from sequencer.
+Looper won't start playing when the sequencer is not running.
+Use a blank sequencer pattern when you don't want to make sound from the sequencer.

 To start looper recording, hit LOOPER REC + LOOPER PLAY.
-If the sequencer is not running, it will not start recording but it's stand by for recording.
+If the sequencer is not running, it will not start recording, but it is standing by for recording.
 In this case, press SEQ PLAY to start recording.
 When the sequencer is playing, the recording will be started at the beginning of the next measure.

-First recorded track will define the length of the loop.
+The first recorded track will define the length of the loop.

-Press LOOPER STOP when you finished the recording.
-You don't need to press the stop button precisely, you can press earlier, then recording will be finished at the end of the measure.
+Press LOOPER STOP to finish the recording.
+You don't need to press the stop button precisely -- you can press earlier, then recording will be finished at the end of the measure.

 Looper keeps playing the recorded sound.
 All recorded data will be saved to SD card immediately.

 When you press REC + LOOPER PLAY twice (or shift + REC + Looper play), the recording mode will be REC mode.
-In REC mode, it will overwrite existing recording.
+In REC mode, it will overwrite the existing recording.
 It will change loop length when the new recording is longer than the existing one.

 Looper has 3 mono tracks.
 REC + [1-3] button to select recording track.
 Each recording can go up to about 25 seconds.
-You can record track as stereo by pressing REC +[7 or 8].
+You can record a track as stereo by pressing REC + [7 or 8].
 A(Left)+B(Right) or B+C will be selected.
-With stereo recording, you may want to set pan to left and right for the selected stereo tracks.
+With stereo recording, you may want to set pan to Left and Right for the selected stereo tracks.

 One set of recordings is called Scene.
 Looper has 5 Scenes.
-LOOPER PLAY + [1-5] to select scene.
+LOOPER PLAY + [1-5] to select the scene.

 ![looper_scene](./manual_images/looper_scene.png)

 Reduce record volume (-3.0dB or more) in Mixer to avoid clipping.
 MODE PLAY + turn dial to change the value.

-Cut / Paste can be used for temporary saved area or delete the track.
+Cut / Paste can be used for a temporary saved area, or to delete the track.
 REC + NO to Cut, REC + OK to Paste.

 All recorded data, Preset bucket and Mixer data will be saved as a Session automatically.
-Recording data save immediately and other data will be saved when looper playing is stopped.
-Recording data is standard WAV file so you can import them to DAW.
+Recording data is saved immediately and other data will be saved when looper playing is stopped.
+Recording data is a standard WAV file so you can import them to DAW.

 ### Looper status page

 ![looper](./manual_images/looper.png)

-You can check looper status such as playing position and Looper length by pressing REC button.
+You can check looper status such as playing position and Looper length by pressing the REC button.

 Label | Description
 ------------ | -------------